zenwong/tagu/README.md

 * g++ -std=c++11 import.cpp -lboost_system -lboost_filesystem -lboost_regex -lsqlite3 -o import

 ## Importing files into library
-To import files into the library, edir dirs to include the folders that you want imported.
+To import files into the library, edit dirs to include the folders that you want imported.
 It's recursive so just specify the top level.

 Compile either or both:
-import-jav.cpp to import JAV videos. import-porn.cpp to import Porn videos.
+* import-jav.cpp to import JAV videos.
+* import-porn.cpp to import Porn videos.

 the only difference is a regex to detect correctly named JAV files.